 - Share it with new parents and those who are expecting a baby.

 - Share with your friends and colleagues.

 Small Toys are Dangerous for Small Children

-The federal government has established a size for safe toys for children under three.
-A small part should be at least 1-1/4 inches in diameter and 2-1/4 inches long.
+- The federal government has established a size for safe toys for children under three.
+A small part should be at least one and one quarter inches in diameter and two and one quarter inches long.
 Any part smaller than this is a potential choking hazard.

-Labels such as "for ages 3 and older" often indicate that the toy might have small parts or sharp edges, which could be dangerous for a young child.
+- Labels such as "for ages three and older" often indicate that the toy might have small parts or sharp edges, which could be dangerous for a young child.